aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

   defined in {{challenge-types}}.

 "authenticator_id":
 : OPTIONAL.
-The identifier of the authenticator to challenge.
+The identifier of the authenticator to challenge, if the client knows this from out-of-band methods.
 The authorization server MUST ensure that the authenticator is associated with the resource owner.
-QUESTION: is this only one authenticator ID, even if the user may have different authenticators for different challenge types?
-Which one should be included if there is more than one?
+(TBD: this may be out of scope of this document)

 "device_session":
 : OPTIONAL.
 The device session, described in {{device-session}}.